nextcord/nextcord/docs/api.rst

             Checks if two Age Restriction levels are not equal.
         .. describe:: x > y

-            Checks if a Age Restriction level is higher than another.
+            Checks if an Age Restriction level is higher than another.
         .. describe:: x < y

-            Checks if a Age Restriction level is lower than another.
+            Checks if an Age Restriction level is lower than another.
         .. describe:: x >= y

-            Checks if a Age Restriction level is higher or equal to another.
+            Checks if an Age Restriction level is higher or equal to another.
         .. describe:: x <= y

-            Checks if a Age Restriction level is lower or equal to another.
+            Checks if an Age Restriction level is lower or equal to another.

     .. attribute:: default